cassieevans/web-animation-workshop/README.md

 **A modern browser, I recommend Chrome or firefox.**

-**A codepen account** We’ll be using codepen for the exercises, so you’ll need a codepen account.
+**A codepen account** We’ll be using codepen for the exercises.
 If you don’t have one already, you can make one for free [here](https://codepen.io/)

 ## Optional